wp-plugins/yournewsapp/readme.txt

 Please refer to our [FAQ Website](http://www.blappsta.com/questions-answers/)

 == Change Log ==
+= 0.7.9.1 =
+- Bug fix: In some cases WordPress posts could not be published (Missing argument bug in ynaa_publish_posts function)

 = 0.7.9 =
 - fix menu bug
 - new function: automatic sending of push notifications in the first publication of a post